 What does Gonorrhea Look and Smell like?

 This STD caused by Neisseria gonorrhoeae bacteria may be hard to tell how it looks like due to its ability to remain in a silent or no symptoms state for long.
-However the condition is characterized by unusual yellowish/greenish/whitish discharge from the tip of the penis or vagina among other symptoms listed above.
-The discharge usually has some strong odor which is unusual from the normal small of the normal vaginal discharge which is clear and odorless.
+However, the condition is characterized by unusual yellowish/greenish/whitish discharge from the tip of the penis or vagina among other symptoms listed above.
+The discharge usually has some strong odor which is unusual from the normal smell of the normal vaginal discharge which is clear and odorless.

 Treatment of Gonorrhea

 Many people have actually been infected with gonorrhea but due to the fact that symptoms may never show up soon, they end up not getting early treatment which then means they are contagious and can spread the infection.
-Until you are tested and treated of gonorrhea, you remain to be contagious and this may have huge health consequences.
+Until you are tested and treated for gonorrhea, you remain to be contagious and this may have huge health consequences.

 The only sure way you can avoid getting infected with gonorrhea is having both you and your partner frequently tested and treated before having sex or using protection.
-Maintaining one partner is also a good way to minimize chances of getting infected.
-In the case you are infected and early signs like unusual discharge, seek medical attention to get the antibiotics that will help you to get rid of the infection.
+Maintaining one partner is also a good way to minimize the chances of getting infected.
+In the case, you are infected and early signs like unusual discharge, seek medical attention to get the antibiotics that will help you to get rid of the infection.